Mandatory Player Assessments

 Which divisions need to attend?

-- All Minor A JR players (age 9)
+- All Minors players (age 9)

 Place and time of assessments